-The term paracord comes from the cord used on the soldiers parachutes in WWII.
-The term 550 simply means that it has a breaking strength of 550 pounds, giving it the name of 550 paracord, or 550 cord.
-When soldiers landed in the battle fields, they would cut the paracord off their parachutes and pack it up for later use.
-This particular cord would come in handy for the soldiers during battle.
-Whether it was used to strap gear to humvees, build shelters, or sewing string, the cord could be used in endless ways.
+As you’ll probably read on many places, the term paracord comes from the cord originally used on the Soldiers’ parachutes in WWII.
+The term 550 simply means that it has a minimum breaking strength of 550 pounds, giving it the name of 550 paracord, or 550 cord.
+When Soldiers landed in the battle fields, they would cut the paracord off their parachutes and pack it up for later use.
+This particular cord would come in handy for the Soldiers during battle, whether it was used to strap gear to harnesses, build shelters, or sewing string, the cord could be used in endless ways.

-- Genuine Mil-Spec paracord only comes in select colors while the color options are endless with commercial paracord.
-Genuine cord comes in black, coyote brown, white, tan, foliage green, od green, and orange.
+- Genuine mil-spec paracord only comes in select natural colors while the color options are endless with commercial paracord.
+Genuine paracord comes in black, coyote brown, white, tan, foliage (or camo) green, OD green, and orange

 - Genuine mil-spec paracord is 100% nylon, both the sheath and the inner core, because nylon is rot and mildew resistant which makes it a great all-weather material.
 Commercial grade paracord can also come in 100% nylon, or with a polyester sheath and nylon core.
 The polyester sheath doesn’t have as smooth a texture as a nylon sheath nor does it stretch as much as nylon.
 It does however have good rot/mildew resistance, is very close to nylon in strength when a steady force is applied, and is generally less expensive.

 - An easy way to tell the two types of 550 cord apart is by cutting into it and looking at the inner core, also known as the kern.
 In commercial Type III paracord, there are generally 7 individual strands and each strand may have a 2-ply or 3-ply braid, or twist.
 In mil-spec paracord, you will always find a 3-ply twist on the individual strands, of which there may be 7 to 9 of the strands, depending on the manufacturer.